-- Phi Beta Kappa (www1.villanova.edu/villanova/artsci/about/phibetakappa.html)The Sigma Chapter of Phi Beta Kappa was established at Villanova in 1986.
-Membership is an honor conferred primarily in recognition of outstanding scholarly achievement in the liberal arts and sciences. - □ Phi Kappa Phi (www1.villanova.edu/villanova/artsci/about/phikappaphi.html).Phi Kappa Phi is an honor society whose objective is the recognition and encouragement of superior scholarship in all academic disciplines. - Alpha Sigma Lambda (www1.villanova.edu/villanova/parttime/news/AlphaSigmaLambda.html).The Mu Chapter of Alpha Sigma Lambda was established at Villanova University in 1958.
+- ☐ Phi Beta Kappa - (www1.villanova.edu/villanova/artsci/about/phibetakappa.html)The Sigma Chapter of Phi Beta Kappa was established at Villanova in 1986.
+Membership is an honor conferred primarily in recognition of outstanding scholarly achievement in the liberal arts and sciences. - ☐ Phi Kappa Phi (www1.villanova.edu/villanova/artsci/about/phikappaphi.html).Phi Kappa Phi is on bener society whose chiestive is the recognition and encouragement of - an honor society whose objective is the recognition and encouragement of superior scholarship in all academic disciplines. - □ Alpha Sigma Lambda (www1.villanova.edu/villanova/parttime/news/AlphaSigmaLambda.html).The Mu Chapter of Alpha Sigma Lambda was established at Villanova University in 1958.
 The society honors dedicated part-time and evening students.